wamdam/backy2/docs/source/develop.rst

     make html

-The active virtualenv is needed because backy2 docs make heavy use of the ``.. command-output::`` plugin which is used to render backy2's output into the docs.
+The active virtualenv is needed because benji docs make heavy use of the ``.. command-output::`` plugin which is used to render benji's output into the docs.

 The built html docs are then in ``build/html/index.html``.